Follow our road trip and win a hammock! | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Follow each day of our road trip in an electric car through four German-speaking countries and participate in our giveaway to win a sustainably produced hammock with tree-friendly straps!
+Follow each day of our road trip in an electric car through four German-speaking countries and participate in our giveaway to win a sustainably produced hammock!

 This autumn, DW reporters Warda Imran and Madelaine Pitt are taking a trip through Germany, Switzerland, Liechtenstein and Austria to explore some of the region's hidden gems.
 To minimize their carbon footprint, the pair are traveling by electric vehicle.
 While they're on the road from September 27 to October 9, Warda and Madelaine will be sharing stories, videos and pictures of their journey on our Instagram channel @dw_travel.
 Head there to learn about lesser-known travel destinations and how to reduce your carbon footprint while traveling.
 Not only that, you will also have a say in where their journey should take them next.
-You can also receive daily updates on their journey in our picture gallery here.
+You can get the latest updates from their adventure by following our picture gallery.

 Win a hammock!

 We're also giving away a sustainably produced hammock, complete with tree-friendly straps.
-To enter the drawing, follow our Instagram channel @dw_travel and comment on giveaway-related posts.
+To enter the draw, follow our Instagram channel @dw_travel and comment on giveaway-related posts.

 Or simply get in touch here and tell us where you would set up your brand new hammock.

-Keep an eye on our account on September 27 and October 9 and you might be the lucky winner!
+Keep an eye on our account between September 27 and October 9 and you might be the lucky winner!

 Spark your wanderlust